Pungyeon/required/README.md

 ```

 ## The Intermediate Approach
 Fortunately for us, this is not too difficult to clean up.
-Again, sticking with the principle that we wish to solve this issue as simply as possible, we can quickly create a new solution for handling our immediate task.
+Again, sticking with the principle that we wish to solve this issue as simply as possible, we can quickly create a new solution for handling our immediate task at hand.
 If we look at our repeated code, we can quite quickly see the pattern.
-We check whether a `bool` value is true, and if it is, then we will return an error.
+We check whether a `bool` value is `true`, and if it is, we will return an error.
 Therefore, we can create a `validate` function for this:

 ```go
 func validate(assertion bool, err error) error {